manuelpuyol/regie/README.md

     1. Login must recognize which persona this user is (Student/Professor/Admin) :heavy_check_mark:
     2. Login must redirect user to correct application :heavy_check_mark:

-2. As a user, I want to change my password
+2. As a user, I want to change my password :heavy_check_mark:

 3. As a student, I want to see my current courses :heavy_check_mark:
     1. Must return the name of each course the student is currently enrolled in :heavy_check_mark: